maximus-decimus-meridius-69/Retro/README.md

-# Retro - Audio Room Application
+# Retro - Music Learning & Social Platform

-A real-time audio room application built with React, Socket.IO, and Express.js.
+A comprehensive platform for music learning with social features, course management, and real-time video conferencing built with React, Firebase, Socket.IO, and Express.js.

 ## Features